 In the following example, we define a stick table directly inside a

 peers section and encrypt traffic between nodes using SSL:

 Using the Runtime API, you can now get information about the various peers connections using show peers.

 The stick table counters

 gpc1_rate are additional, general-purpose counters that can be incremented using configuration logic.
 A new stick table data type, server_name, was added.
-It functions the same as server_id except that the server’s name is exchanged over the wire in addition of its ID.
-To learn how to take advantage of stick tables, check out our blog post Introduction to HAProxy Stick Tables.
+It functions the same as server_id except that the server’s name is exchanged over the wire in addition to its ID.
+To learn how to take advantage of stick tables, check out our blog post: Introduction to HAProxy Stick Tables.

 Power of Two Random Choices Algorithm

 In the 1.9 release, a new load-balancing algorithm was added called random.
 It chooses a random number as the key for the consistent hashing function.
 Random load balancing can be useful with large farms or when servers are frequently added or removed, as it may avoid the hammering effect that could result from

 leastconn in this situation.
 It also respects server weights and dynamic weight changes and server additions take effect immediately.

 hash-balance-factor directive can be used to further improve the fairness of the load balancing, especially in situations where servers show highly variable response times.